Kolby Smith: Coaching career

-College Coaching
+College

 In 2012, Smith began his coaching career as the graduate assistant at Arkansas.
 In 2013, he joined the Western Kentucky football program as tailbacks coach.
 WKU's head coach Bobby Petrino was the head coach of Louisville when Smith played for the Cardinals.
 In January 2014, Smith was brought along to Louisville and became the running back coach for Louisville under new/old Head Coach Bobby Petrino.
-After Petrino was fired in 2018, Smith spent the 2019 season coaching running backs at Rutgers he however wasn’t retained by the newly hired Greg Schiano for the 2020 season.
+After Petrino was fired in 2018, Smith spent the 2019 season coaching running backs at Rutgers he however wasn't retained by the newly hired Greg Schiano for the 2020 season.
+He became the runnings backs coach for Arkansas in 2024.
+On September 28, 2025, Arkansas head coach Sam Pittman was fired.
+On September 29, 2025, Smith was named the interim offensive coordinator for Arkansas by interim head coach Bobby Petrino.

-NFL coaching
+NFL

 On June 13, 2020, it was announced that Smith would be an offensive quality control coach for the Miami Dolphins.
 He missed the team's weeks 9 and 10 games against the Arizona Cardinals and Los Angeles Chargers on November 8 and November 15, 2020, in accordance with COVID-19 protocols.